gobackup/gobackup.github.io/source/configuration/encryptor/openssl.html.md

 ## QA

-- If you are encrypt on OpenSSL 1.x and Decrypt on OpenSSL 3.x, you will need to use the `-md md5` fla, [read details](https://stackoverflow.com/questions/39637388/encryption-decryption-doesnt-work-well-between-two-different-openssl-versions).
+- If you are encrypting on OpenSSL 1.x and decrypting on OpenSSL 3.x, you will need to use the `-md md5` flag, [read details](https://stackoverflow.com/questions/39637388/encryption-decryption-doesnt-work-well-between-two-different-openssl-versions).

   ```bash
   $ openssl aes-256-cbc -d -md md5 -in my_backup.tar.gz.enc -out my_backup.tar.gz